gabors-data-analysis/da-coding-rstats/lecture04-data-munging/README.md

     ```r
     city %in% c('City_A','City_B')
     ```
-    - accomodation should be Apartment, 3-4 stars (only) with more than 10 reviews
+    - accommodation should be Apartment, 3-4 stars (only) with more than 10 reviews
     - price is less than 600$
- - arrange the data into ascending order by price
+ - arrange the data in ascending order by price

 ## Further material